ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-06-01-quick-guide-js-patterns.md

 ### Real Life Example

-A suggestion or complain box could be an example.
+A suggestion or complaint box could be an example.
 Another example might be an information window, the _publisher_ places informational messages into the window then anyone interested can read those messages.

 <p><img class="aligncenter size-full"
   src="{{ site.baseurl }}/assets/patterns/message-wall.jpg"